apify/crawlee/README.md

 ### Local stand-alone usage

-You can add Apify SDK to any Node.js project by running:
+Add Apify SDK to any Node.js project by running:

 ```bash
 npm install apify
 ```

-You'll need to specify where the SDK should store the data.
+Then you'll need to specify where the SDK should store the data.
 Either define the `APIFY_LOCAL_STORAGE_DIR` environment variable to store the data locally on your disk or define `APIFY_TOKEN` to store the data to Apify cloud platform.